aoloe/php-senape/README.md

 - Allow the user to change his own comment by adding a cookie with the hash of the comment.
 - Eventually allow a login mechanism
-- Eventually store the user credentials (name, email, website) and preferences (subsribe to the replies) in the cookie on a per site basis.
+- Eventually store the user credentials (name, email, website) and preferences (subscribe to the replies) in the cookie on a per site basis.
 - Comments can only be edited through javascript "in place" where the comment is shown.
 - If there is a way to login, the login form should be separated form the "Add comment" one.

 ## Why not Hashover

-I've been looking for long time for a commenting system that is not bound to any proprietary servirce and can be installed on (pretty) any cheap shared hosting.
+I've been looking for long time for a commenting system that is not bound to any proprietary serrvice and can be installed on (pretty) any cheap shared hosting.

 The day I discovered Hashover was a really happy day.
-Well a first look into the sources was not such a happy experience, but after a few clicks, I also disvered that Hashover-Next was in the workings and it looked much better.
+Well a first look into the sources was not such a happy experience, but after a few clicks, I also discovered that Hashover-Next was in the workings and it looked much better.

 I did setup a local demo site and it was pleasant to use.
 I've started configuring it to work with my sites and submitted a few patches.
 But I kept stepping into what are for me unusual choices that the author of Hashover has made.
-After having started programming a simpler json storage engine and having spent some time on a workaround to the unusual comment-id sequence uses in Hashover, I said to myself: wouldn't it be easies to start from scratch?
+After having started programming a simpler json storage engine and having spent some time on a workaround to the unusual comment-id sequence used in Hashover, I said to myself: wouldn't it be easies to start from scratch?

 Here is a list of what I feel as the main difference between Senape and Hashover (as I know it):